cytopia/crawlpy/README.md

     "proto": "http",        // 'http' or 'https'
     "domain": "localhost",  // Only the domain. e.g.: 'example.com' or 'www.example.com'
-    "depth": 3,             // Nesting depth to crawl "httpstatus_list": [],  // Array of http status codes to handle (default is 2xx) "login": {              // Login section
+    "depth": 3,             // Nesting depth to crawl "ignores": [],          // Array of substrings to deny/ignore when found in URL "httpstatus_list": [],  // Array of http status codes to handle (default is 2xx) "login": {              // Login section
         "enabled": false,   // Do we actually need to do a login?